rust-lang/book/nostarch/chapter17.md

 Another downside is that we’ve duplicated some logic.
-To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`;
+To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`.
-however, this would violate object safety because the trait doesn’t know what the concrete `self` will be exactly.
-We want to be able to use `State` as a trait object, so we need its methods to be object safe.
+However, this wouldn’t work: when using `State` as a trait object, the trait doesn’t know what the concrete `self` will be exactly, so the return type isn’t known at compile time.

 Other duplication includes the similar implementations of the `request_review` and `approve` methods on `Post`.
 Both methods delegate to the implementation of